abayomipopoola/abayomipopoola/src/pages/blockchain-technology/index.md

 In recent years, new members are joining the bitcoin/altcoins and blockchain technology community, not for an ideological reason but for practical ones.

-Whether or not bitcoin/altcoins will be worth millions isn’t the main question for many computer scientists, investors, and hackers, to them Satoshi Nakamoto’s real invention is the Blockchain Technology—a global open ledger which can be used to share much more than just money.
+Whether or not bitcoin will be worth millions isn’t the main question for many computer scientists, investors, and hackers, to them Satoshi Nakamoto’s real invention is the Blockchain Technology—a global open ledger which can be used to share much more than just money.

 Bitcoin isn’t just another way to pay for items online, rather it's a denomination used to pave the tool to put stuff on a global ledger.
 Timestamp recordings of birth/death, properties, financial transactions, votes, etc., make up the entire fabric of our civilisation—which makes the Blockchain one of the most profound human innovation of our time.
 Because having a massive global ledger as a public utility can completely reorganise the way we run our society.